nikkvd/In-Depth-Analysis-of-IPL-Performance-Trends-2021-2023/README.md

 where rnk<=10;
 ```

+**Objective:** Highlight batsmen who maintain consistency with a solid average, ensuring a balance between runs scored and frequency of dismissals, while filtering out outliers with insufficient data.
 ## 3. Top 10 batsmen based on past 3 years strike rate (min 60 balls faced)
 ```sql
 with total as